To apply for international First Year or Transfer admission, the following requirements must be met:

 - Meet First Year or Transfer admission requirements

-- Submit English proficiency test scores or qualify for an exemption to the English proficiency requirement.
+- Submit English proficiency test scores, if required, or qualify for an exemption to the English proficiency requirement.
 See UIC’s English proficiency requirements below for more details.

 Some applicants may need to meet these additional requirements:

-- College of Engineering transfer applicants must submit a syllabus for all coursework.
+- Transfer applicants must submit a syllabus for all coursework.

 - Applicants whose English Proficiency test scores do not meet minimum requirements may also apply to study English at the Tutorium in Intensive English.